 A problem where you, in fact, produce too much milk, making your breasts too firm and your nipple too flat for your baby to latch on to, causing distress in the baby due to not being able to drain enough milk out of it to sate their hunger.

-It also leads to sore nipples and pain in your chest area in general, since they essentially act as bloated up balloons and it’s necessary for you to ‘deflate’ them a bit when this happens (or just the affected breast if it’s only one).
+It also leads to sore and cracked nipples and pain in your chest area in general, since they essentially act as bloated up balloons and it’s necessary for you to ‘deflate’ them a bit when this happens (or just the affected breast if it’s only one).

 If you’re going to feed your baby, you might want to try expressing a bit of milk out of it first to let the nipple adjust first and soften the rest of your breast up so the baby can rest on it properly.